Premier League predictions, odds and best bets: Chelsea can win at Arsenal, Fulham to beat Spurs

 Our betting expert Jones Knows provides his insight and best bets for the Premier League fixtures and thinks Chelsea are a big price to beat Arsenal.

-Carabao Cup final - Liverpool vs Newcastle, Sunday 4.30pm, live on Sky Sports - PLAY SUPER 6!
+Carabao Cup final - Liverpool vs Newcastle kick-off 4.30pm, live on Sky Sports - PLAY SUPER 6!

 My instincts initially wanted to get against Liverpool with them dominating the outright betting at just 3/10 with Sky Bet to lift the trophy.
 But a quick scan of Eddie Howe's record with Newcastle against Liverpool and Manchester City completely put me off that idea.
 From 18 games against those two elite teams, Newcastle have won just once, losing 14 times and conceding 2.4 goals per game to a backdrop of 18.5 shots per game.